GoogleCloudPlatform/elcarro-oracle-operator/docs/content/minikube.md

 ### Oracle database image

-Follow the [Quickstart](quickstart) guide to build an oracle database image locally, then tag and push the image to the local registry:
+Follow the [Quickstart Guide](quickstart.md) to build an oracle database image locally, then tag and push the image to the local registry:

 ```sh